On the sensitivity of CDAWG-grammars

-\begin{definition} For $i \geq 0$, we define $z_i$ and $P_i$ such that: \begin{itemize} \item \sinote*{changed}{$z_0$ is the maximal repeat in $\I_{T'}(x)$ whose ending position within $x$ is the rightmost among those in $\I_{T'}(x)$.} \item $P_{z_i}$ is the maximal repeat which is the longest prefix of $z_i$ where $P_{z_i} \in \I_{T'}(z_i)$. \item \sinote*{changed}{$z_{i+1}$ is the maximal repeat in $\I_{T'}(z_i)$ whose ending position within $z_i$ is the rightmost among those in $\I_{T'}(z_i)$.} \end{itemize} If there exist more than maximal repeats with a rightmost ending position, then the shortest one is selected as $z_i$. $P_{z_i}$ and $z_{i+1}$ are undefined when $z_i$ is a suffix of $y$ or $z_i$ is in-degree 1. \end{definition}
+By Lemma~\ref{lem:x_inedge}, if $\I_{T'}(x)$ has two elements, then at least one substring of $x$ has a non-prefix occurrence in $x$.
+Now, for $k \geq 0$, we define $z_k$ and $P_{z_k}$ as follows: \begin{itemize} \item $z_0$ is the maximal repeat in $\I_{T'}(x)$ whose ending position within $x$, denoted $j_{z_0}^{(x)}$, is the rightmost among those in $\I_{T'}(x)$. \item $P_{z_k}$ is the maximal repeat which is the longest prefix of $z_k$ where $P_{z_k} \in \I_{T'}(z_k)$. \item $z_{k+1}$ is the maximal repeat in $\I_{T'}(z_k)$ whose ending position within $z_k$ in $x$, denoted $j_{z_{k+1}}^{(x)}$, is the rightmost among those in $\I_{T'}(z_k)$. \end{itemize} If there exist two or more maximal repeats with the same rightmost ending position, then the shortest one is selected as $z_k$. $P_{z_k}$ and $z_{k+1}$ are undefined when $z_k$ is a suffix of $y$ or $z_k$ is in-degree 1.
+See also Fig.~\ref{fig:z_Pz}.